raspberrypilearning/generic-scratch-sound-from-library/en/step_1.md

 	![screenshot](images/import-sound.png)

-+ You will then be able to choose a suitable sound to add to your sprite.
++ Sounds are organised by category.
+Choose a suitable sound and click 'OK'.

 	![screenshot](images/choose-sound.png)